 The world’s first passenger train, Manchester

 Attend steam school and learn how to ride and operate the world’s first passenger train at the Museum of Science and Industry.
 MOSI is housed in the original buildings of Manchester’s Liverpool Road station, which was part of the world’s first passenger railway – the Liverpool & Manchester Railway – built in 1830.
 Once used to transport goods between the port of Liverpool and the industrial powerhouse of Manchester, this huge engineering feat revolutionized travel and is now the oldest surviving passenger railway station in the world.
 Visitors to the museum should also check out the Revolution Manchester Gallery for more engineering feats, transport revolutions, and the computer age.
 MOSI is free to enter.
 The 4.5-hour Steam School experience is run monthly and costs £250.

 The longest, highest and deepest canal tunnel in Britain, Huddersfield

-The Standedge Tunnel, England’s longest, highest and deepest canal tunnel, passes under the Pennines between Diggel and Marsden.
+The Standedge Tunnel, England’s longest, highest and deepest canal tunnel, passes under the Pennines between Diggle and Marsden.
 Built over 200 years ago, the tunnel is nearly three and a half miles long and took 16 years to build.
 The final section was overseen by renowned engineer Thomas Telford in 1811.
-It’s one of the Seven Wonders of the Waterways and visitors can explore deep into the tunnel on a family friendly guided boat trip , stop for a bite to eat in the local cafe and let kids explore the wildlife garden.
+It’s one of the Seven Wonders of the Waterways and visitors can explore deep into the tunnel on a family-friendly guided boat trip, stop for a bite to eat in the local cafe and let kids explore the wildlife garden.
 Entry to the tunnel is free.
-30 minute boat trips costs £4.50 per adult and £3.50 per child.
+30-minute boat trips cost £4.50 per adult and £3.50 per child.